Bondoc, Mesosiderite-B4

 Estherville was one of the most spectacular bolides yet witnessed when it tore its way through Earth’s atmosphere above Iowa in 1879. …

 Stony-iron meteorites are divided into two semi-related groups: mesosiderites and pallasites.
-Mesosiderites are a somewhat enigmatic group of generally metal-rich meteorites that have an origin that …
+Mesosiderites are a somewhat enigmatic group of generally metal-rich meteorites that have an origin …

 Marjalahti is one of four witnessed pallasite falls as of 2014.
 The only work I was able to find that thoroughly described …